-One of the world’s greatest love stories comes alive in spectacular style with English National Ballet’s in-the-round production of Romeo and Juliet.
+One of the world’s greatest love stories comes alive in spectacular style during English National Ballet’s in-the-round production of Romeo and Juliet.

 This glorious interpretation of Shakespeare’s tale of warring families and thwarted young lovers is currently captivating crowds of spectators at the Royal Albert Hall.
 Created by choreographer Derek Deane, the production was first performed sixteen years ago when English National Ballet’s current artistic director, Tamara Rojo, was a young dancer in the company.
 As Deane’s original Juliet back in 1998, Tamara is revisiting the role for some performances alongside her former dance partner Carlos Acosta, who joins the cast as a guest artist.

 Having never visited the Royal Albert Hall before, I was not quite sure what to expect from the in-the-round experience, so far removed as it is from the traditional proscenium arch setting.
 (The proscenium arch configuration is the familiar arrangement which sees an audience sat directly in front of, and facing, the stage, viewing proceedings straight-on.)

 Would the dancers be able to project enough to accomplish the seemingly impossible feat of communicating emotion to audience members on all sides of such a vast space?
 Would I miss parts of the action by being too far away or sat at the “wrong” angle?
 Would the necessary intimacy and intensity in the most romantic and tragic moments be achievable in an arena?